pthom/imgui_bundle/bindings/imgui_bundle/Readme_pypi.md

     int main(int, char**)
     {
-        // This call is specific to the ImGui Bundle interactive manual
-        // In a standard application, you could write:
+        // This call is specific to the ImGui Bundle interactive manual.
+In a standard application, you could write:
-        //         HelloImGui::SetAssetsFolder("my_assets"); // By default, HelloImGui will search inside "assets" ChdirBesideAssetsFolder();
+        //         HelloImGui::SetAssetsFolder("my_assets"); // (By default, HelloImGui will search inside "assets") ChdirBesideAssetsFolder();

         constexpr double pi = 3.1415926535897932384626433;